schnittchen/gaq/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Testing

+Test dependencies are declared in the Gemfile.
+There is a dummy rails application in `spec-dummy` for integration tests (which we need because gaq keeps state in the session).
+Integration specs live inside the dummy app!
+All specs are run from guard.